Even if you’re short of space, making a butterfly garden in containers is possible with some of the most amazing hacks in this article!

 You often see butterflies on moist sand or mud and it looks like they are nibbling something.
 This behavior is called puddling, they do this to obtain the minerals from the soil.
 You can create a puddling place in your butterfly container garden by placing a saucer or shallow pan, filling it with coarse moist sand.
 You can also add salt ½ to ¾ cup (table salt or rock salt) to 1 gallon of sand, mix it well and keep the sand evenly moist or wet all the time.

-If you’re making a butterfly garden, you must know the use of pesticides discourage the pollinators and kill them too.
-So avoid using them.
-Instead, introduce beneficial insects like ladybugs, praying mantis and lacewings and use organic solutions.
+If you’re making a butterfly garden, you must know the use of pesticides discourage the beneficial insects, birds, and pollinators and ultimately kill them as well.
+Avoid using them.
+Instead, introduce beneficial insects like ladybugs, praying mantis and lacewings and introduce organic solutions.

-To save beneficial insects and pollinators like bees and butterflies it is best to apply pesticides in the evening or night when they are not active.
+To save the beneficial insects and pollinators like bees and butterflies, it is best to apply pesticides in the evening or night when they are not active.